- Getting Started

 The SetaPDF-Core component handles them all transparently in the background for you.
 The default input encoding in all SetaPDF components is UTF-8.

-A font is represented in SetaPDF as an instance of a SetaPDF_Core_Font class.
+A font is represented in SetaPDF as a class instance implementing the

 The SetaPDF-Core component provide all 14 PDF standard fonts which are represented by following classes: